 Platelet Rich Plasma (PRP) uses your own body’s platelets to help boost collagen production in the skin.
 This treatment is ideal for fine crepey skin, especially under the eye area, or anywhere you have skin laxity.
-It’s also an excellent option for pigmentation skin rejuvenation and hair restoration.
+It’s also an excellent option for pigmentation skin rejuvenation.

 FAQs